- What are specialist astrophotography DSLRs?

 This makes it much more capable of capturing images of deep sky objects (for example, galaxies and nebulae) by better capturing the Hydrogen Alpha spectral line (656nm) – the precise color emitted by the hot clouds of Hydrogen gas that occur in emission nebulae.

-The Nikon D810A and the Canon 60Da are the two most recent specialist DSLR cameras optimized for astrophotography available to buy.
+The Nikon D810A, the Canon 60Da, and the Canon EOS Ra are the three most recent specialist DSLR cameras optimized for astrophotography available to buy.

 The Nikon D810A was released in 2015.
 It is a version of the popular Nikon D810 model, but optimized for astrophotography – the “a” at the end of the name is for “astrophotography”.